AqwamCreates/DataPredict/docs/HighValueProjectTutorials/References.md

   * Covers revenue, play time and player-returning-power.

-  * Not really my idea, but my clients recommend me to do it so that they have a "scientific paper" to show off.
+  * Not really my idea, but my clients (excluding free users) recommend me to do it so that they have a "scientific paper" to show off.
 Might take a while since I am focused on taking care of my brother plus my master research thesis.

 * DataPredict - A General Machine, Deep, Reinforcement Learning Library For Lua-Native Games (Research Article) (Secondary Priority)

-  * Again, not really my idea, but my clients recommend me to do it for the same reason as above.
+  * Again, not really my idea, but my clients and free users recommend me to do it for the same reason as above.
 Same slow progress reasoning as above.

 ## Retention